anthonykrivonos/4156-Starmen/upmed-web/README.md

 1. Import the `.env` file shared privately within the Starmen team and place it in the `upmed-api/` directory.
-2. Install dependencies with `yarn install`.
+2. Start the server by following the instructions in `upmed-api/README.md`.
-3. Start the server by running `../upmed-api/src/app.py`.
+3. `cd` to `upmed-web/` and install dependencies with `yarn install`.
 4. Start the app by running `yarn start`.

 ## Submitting Code & Deploying